Spotify was founded on a ‘music for everyone’ ethos. To this end they have really succeeded in achieving this.

 Now reading the list of the good points you may think there are no bad ones and… unfortunately there are a few niggles.

 First off, no music streaming review would be complete without talking about the sound quality.
 While I have used Spotify for a while, I have never once had cause to think about, or complain about the sound quality.
-I would go as far to say its perfectly acceptable, so why is it a bad point?
+I would go as far to say it’s perfectly acceptable, so why is it a bad point?
 I hear you say.
-One day I was comparing sound across a couple of apps in the car and it suddenly dawned on me that Spotify sounded a bit tinny and flat.
-I have to stress that if you hear Spotify in isolation fundamentally there is nothing wrong, but compared directly against other services something feels missing.
+One day I was comparing sound across a couple of apps in the car, and it suddenly dawned on me that Spotify sounded a bit tinny and flat.
+I have to stress that if you hear Spotify in isolation fundamentally there is nothing wrong but compared directly against other services something feels missing.
 Thinking that this was a quirk with the car sound system, I hooked Spotify up to a home cinema system and it became obvious this perceived ‘flat’ sound was a trait of Spotify.
 After this unexpected discovery I did a bit of digging online and it seems that they use a bit rate of between 96 – 160kbs depending on the device used to listen, and only increasing this to around 320kbs when a desktop app is used.
-The lower bit rate means that more of the music is being left out contributing to the sense of it being a little flat, but it also means that less data is used to listen to music so its a fair trade off.
+The lower bit rate means that more of the music is being left out contributing to the sense of it being a little flat, but it also means that less data is used to listen to music so it’s a fair trade off.

 You also get what you pay for, that is to say if you don’t pay for the service and listen for ‘free’ you experience a severally restricted service.
 If you want to listen to a specific song on the mobile app, Spotify simply loads ‘shuffle play’ that plays similar songs, and the one you want may take several songs to arrive.
-If, for any reason, you want to skip ahead you only get a limited amount of skips per hour.
+If, for any reason, you want to skip ahead you only get a limited number of skips per hour.
 The adverts that pop up don’t intrude too much and if you are on a PC, you do get the odd video to watch, sometimes watching one of these will provide another 30 minutes of uninterrupted music.